storiesjs/stories/packages/core/src/addons/addon-controls/readme.md

-# str-addon-controls
+# Controls

-The str-addon-controls helps you interact with components via changing arguments.
+The Controls (str-addon-controls) helps you interact with components via changing arguments.

 <!-- Auto Generated Below -->